-Moving to a 55+ community sounds like the first step to a nursing home.
+I don’t think so.
+Moving to a 55+ community is like the first step to a nursing home.

 First, you play beach volleyball with other active seniors.
 Then, eventually, you’ll be shipped off to a nursing home where you’ll play balloon volleyball with less than active seniors.

 I think most baby boomers are afraid of getting old, want to remain independent, and plan to avoid nursing homes.

 And the way to avoid a nursing home is not only through maintaining health and activity, but it’s also by having a youthful mindset.